eProsima/Integration-Service-docs/docs/xml-config-file.rst

         </writer>
     </bridge>

 Connectors
 ----------

-The *connectors* are just relationships between subscribers and publishers, and optionally, a transformation function.
+The *connectors* are just relationships between readers and writers, and optionally, a transformation function.
 Any number of connectors can be defined in our XML configuration file, but at least one is needed to make IS perform any work.
-They must contain a subscriber and a publisher.
+They must contain a reader and a writer.
-Each of them is configured by a participant or bridge name and the subscriber's or publisher's name respectively.
+Each of them is configured by a participant or bridge name and the reader's or writer's name respectively.

-In the following example, we define a connector whose subscriber receives data from Fast-RTPS and its publisher writes that data to a text file.
+In the following example, we define a connector whose subscriber receives data from Fast-RTPS and its writer writes that data to a text file.
 Also, there is defined a function of A :ref:`transformation libraries` that adds the timestamp before the data is written.